-1. Carol Burnett was appearing on "The Garry Moore Show" on television at the same time as she was making magic as the lead in the original production of Once Upon A Mattress.
+1. Carol Burnett was appearing on The Garry Moore Show on television at the same time as she was starring in Once Upon a Mattress.
 This caused some crazy antics.
 According to Burnett, the double duty meant she got less than an hour of sleep some nights.
 During one Broadway performance as Winnifred, who cannot sleep on the mattresses with a pea underneath (spoiler!), Burnett actually fell asleep onstage!
 She came to when she heard the stage manager yelling: "Carol!
 WAKE UP!"

 2. Ann B. Davis replaced Carol Burnett as Winnifred during the original run.
-This was her Broadway debut, and her only other Great White Way stage credit was playing Mother in Crazy For You over 30 years later.
-A decade after Mattress, Davis would win the role of lovable maid Alice on one of TV's most beloved sitcoms, "The Brady Bunch."
+This was her Broadway debut, and her only other Great White Way stage credit was playing Mother in Crazy for You over 30 years later.
+A decade after Mattress, Davis would win the role of Alice on TV's The Brady Bunch.

 6. The show started out as an extended skit as a Jewish summer camp for adults.
 In the early to mid part of the 20th century, there were many summer recreational resorts where adults might do things like write and appear in a musical together.
 Many theatre professionals, from Sheldon Harnick and Jerry Bock to Moss Hart, got their start at these camps.
-Once Upon A Mattress began as a one-act at Tamiment adult summer camp resort in the Poconos!
+Once Upon a Mattress began as a one-act at Tamiment adult summer camp resort in the Poconos!

-7. Marshall Barer, who wrote Once Upon A Mattress with Mary Rodgers, was also engaged to her for a time...but it didn't work out.
-Barer was supposedly the inspiration for the Mary Rodgers/Stephen Sondheim song "The Boy From..."
+7. Marshall Barer, who wrote Once Upon a Mattress with Mary Rodgers, was also engaged to her for a time...but it didn't work out.
+Barer was supposedly the inspiration for the Mary Rodgers-Stephen Sondheim song "The Boy From..."

-8. The Chicago Daily News thought the title Once Upon A Mattress was too "salacious!"
+8. The Chicago Daily News thought the title Once Upon a Mattress was too "salacious!"
 In fact, in their 1960 review of the touring cast, they cautioned audiences not to be turned off by what sounded from its title like a dirty show but was actually "effervescent" and "mirthful."

-9. Once Upon A Mattress was up for Best Musical in the 1960 Tony season — pitting daughter against father, as Mary Rodgers wrote the music to Mattress and Richard Rodgers wrote the music to The Sound of Music that year.
+9. Once Upon a Mattress was up for Best Musical in the 1960 Tony season — pitting daughter against father, as Mary Rodgers wrote the music to Mattress and Richard Rodgers wrote the music to The Sound of Music that year.
 The other nominees for Best Musical were Gypsy, Fiorello, and Take Me Along — quite a season, and The Sound of Music and Fiorello both won in a tie!